ElifSinemAktas/data-transformation-with-spark/README.md

 #### 1. Up the Docker container to run MinIO service

 - Start docker and use the **"docker-compose.yml"** file that is prepared for minIO service.
-In the directory where the .yaml file is saved, run the following code using the terminal.
+Run the following codes using the terminal.

 ```bash
 sudo systemctl start docker